Tuesday, October 30, 2007

 So much fear is still lodged within the believer’s soul as the Father starts to work.
 I believe that work starts from the moment we were apprehended of the Father.
 That glorious work began its loving, but violent assault upon the father of lies in our flesh.
 The works of the evil one still try to keep his grip/hold on the believer’s life through fear.
 At that very moment of being apprehended of the Father, I believe the walls of what and how we previously defined who we were, started coming down.

-Our freedom from fear is ours as we start to learn the truth, the truth that
+Our freedom from fear is ours as we start to learn the truth, the truth that we can let go and be safe in the Lord.

 I love this story about “letting go.”